navillanueva/fcc-hardhat-erc20-lesson12/README.md

-# FCC Hardhat Starter Kit Lesson 12
+# FCC Hardhat ERC20 token Lesson 12

 These are my notes and comments that I took as I followed along the course taught by Patrick Collins.
 By no means is the code found in this repo my creation.
 If you want to access a better and more clear code, check the [original repo](https://github.com/smartcontractkit/full-blockchain-solidity-course-js#lesson-4-remix-fund-me) where everything is posted.